Athletics and Recreation

 Athletics

 More than a third of Colby students participate in one or more varsity teams.
 Colby belongs to Division III of the National Collegiate Athletic Association (NCAA).
 It also belongs to the New England Small College Athletic Conference (NESCAC), one of the most competitive Division III conferences in the nation.
-Colby sponsors 16 sports for women, 15 for men, and one coed team.
-Varsity teams include baseball, basketball, crew, cross country, field hockey, football, golf, ice hockey, lacrosse, squash, Nordic and alpine skiing, soccer, softball, swimming, tennis, indoor and outdoor track and field, and volleyball.
+Colby sponsors 16 sports for women and 16 for men.
+Varsity teams include baseball, basketball, crew, cross country, field hockey, football, golf, ice hockey, lacrosse, squash, Nordic and alpine skiing, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field, and volleyball.

 Recreation